ThisIsQasim/TastyIgniter/README.md

 Browse to port 8001 of your docker host and setup

-Alternatively if you don't want to use docker compose you can do it manually
+Alternatively if you don't want to use docker compose you run it manually

 build the docker image